wdporter/i-am-that-ebook/src/84-your-goal-is-your-guru/readme.md

 Ignorant of himself and his true interests, he pursues false aims and is always frustrated.
 His life and death are meaningless and painful, and there seems to be no way out.
 Then tell him there is a way out within his easy reach, not a conversion to another set of ideas, but a liberation from all ideas and patterns of living.
-Don’t tell him about *guru*s and disciples — this way of thinking is not for him.
+Don’t tell him about <i>guru</i>s and disciples — this way of thinking is not for him.
 His is an inner path; he is moved by an inner urge and guided by an inner light.
 Invite him to rebel and he will respond.
-Do not try to impress on him that so-and-so is a realised man and can be accepted as a *guru*.
+Do not try to impress on him that so-and-so is a realised man and can be accepted as a <i>guru</i>.
 As long as he does not trust himself, he cannot trust another.
 And confidence will come with experience.</p>

 <p><b>Q:</b> How strange!
-I cannot imagine life without a *guru*.</p>
+I cannot imagine life without a <i>guru</i>.</p>

 <p><b>M:</b> It is a matter of temperament.
 You, too, are right.